7 min read

 What’s the takeaway?

 Hoteliers who get into dynamic room pricing can go a step further.
-It’s about taking steps toward embracing the idea of flexibility:
+Again, it’s about taking steps toward embracing the idea of flexibility:

 Running a pricing experiment part-time and evaluating results might not be quick.
 But the invested time is well spent overall.
 Why is that?

-Because a professional market monitoring solution speeds up price finding.
+Because a hotel market monitoring solution speeds up price finding.

 The value is accessing real-time hotel rates in the respective market segment in a matter of seconds compared to the exhaustive, manual exercise of researching rates.